willkessler/jupytergraffiti/README.md

 pause any time, dive into your code and try things out exactly as you had them when you were recording, and then resume play.

+## Is this project up to date?

+Yes, Graffiti is maintained and kept up to date by its author.
+Please file issues as you see them or submit PRs.
+It's most recently been updated for security and to eliminate lodash dependencies, January 2023.

 ## Try Graffiti Out!
 Try These _Live_ Demos:

 * [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/willkessler/jupytergraffiti/master?filepath=samples%2Fgeneral%2FGraffiti%20Basic%20Demo.ipynb) <a href="https://mybinder.org/v2/gh/willkessler/jupytergraffiti/master?filepath=samples%2Fgeneral%2FGraffiti%20Basic%20Demo.ipynb">General Demo</a>